MrPeanutButterz/Bitburner/README.md

 The last part will be the installation, it will get all augmentations from the faction en list them from price high / low.
 If an augmentation needs a pre install it will be listed before the actual augmentation.
+Before buying the script kills metaSploit en sell all stocks.
 When all augmentations are bought, money left will be spend on Neuroflux.
 All will be installed en the main.js script will be run te reboot the procces.